Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 () -> Text;
 ```

-These functions return the variable arguments that were supplied during the call to the public shared function.
-Thus, they always have unit argument types and return the variable type of the called function.
+These functions return the arguments that were supplied during the call to the public shared function.
+They always have unit argument type but return the argument type of the corresponding shared function.
+The return type of each accessor thus depends on the shared function that it is inspecting.

 For example function `f2` takes a `Nat`.
 If we wanted to _inspect_ this value, we could call the _associated function_ of variant `#f2`, which is of type `() -> Nat`.
 This function will provide the actual argument passed in the call to the public shared function.